JoshBirnbaum/distributed-methodology/Retrospectives.md

    if you're on the same page.

 1. *Individual Reflections*: Set a timer for 8 minutes.
-During this time, team members mute their audio and write their responses to the first three columns on Trello.
-Don't copy anything to the shared board yet: just write them individually.
+During this time, team members write their responses to the first three columns on the whiteboard.
+Don't write anything on the board yet: just write them individually.

    Remember that the fourth column is only used later in the meeting.
    Do not add anything to it yet.

-1. *Gather Responses*: Once the timer goes off, team members copy their responses to cards on Trello.
+1. *Gather Responses*: Once the timer goes off, team members go up in the assigned order to write their responses on the whiteboard.

 1. *Read Appreciations*: Go through the appreciations column and let the person who shared each item read it aloud.